yasaminjafarian/HDNet_TikTok/training/README.md

 ```
 This Estimator is pretraining the Network with ground truth data which is here Tang et al. data.

-very 100 steps the training results will be stored in "training_progress/visualization/DepthEstimator/Tang/"
+Every 100 steps the training results will be stored in "training_progress/visualization/DepthEstimator/Tang/"

 Every 10000 steps the checkpoints will be stored in "/training_progress/model/DepthEstimator/"